Is Career Counseling Worth It?

 - What is their counseling style?
 Do they have a structured process that they follow, or do they customize their approach based on what you need?

 - What do you want to achieve?
 Are you looking for quick help to get back to work or overcome a small challenge?
 Or are you looking for a long-term relationship with ongoing support?

 How Can I Succeed Working with a Career Counselor?

-It’s really quite simple.
-If you want to succeed, you need to do the work by putting in the effort and participating.
-You should go to your first career counseling session prepared with more than just a copy of your resume.
-Come up with a list of questions, career goal ideas, and what your desired outcomes are.
+It’s quite simple.
+If you want to succeed, you must do the work by putting in the effort and participating.
+You should prepare for your first career counseling session with more than just a copy of your resume.
+Come up with a list of questions, career goal ideas, and your desired outcomes.

-When you are facing challenges in life, you might consider turning to a counselor for support.
-When you are facing challenges with your career, career counseling might be exactly what you need.
+When facing life challenges, you might consider turning to a counselor for support.
+Career counseling might be exactly what you need when you are facing challenges with your career.

 This article originally appeared on Your Money Geek and has been republished with permission.